rohanpooniwala/MNIST-Examples/README.md

-# MNIST-Examples for Jigsaw Acadmy Talk
+# MNIST-Examples for Jigsaw Academy Talk
 Consists of MNIST Example with MLP and CNN
 The source of this material is the following article